DibyashaktiMoharana/Dmusik/README.md

 ## Overview

-The Frontend Music Player is a simple yet feature-rich web application built using JavaScript, HTML, and CSS.
+This Music Player WebApp is a simple yet feature-rich web application built using JavaScript, HTML, and CSS.
 It provides users with a seamless music listening experience, complete with basic functionalities such as progress bar, loop, reset, volume controls, autoplay feature, and support for multiple playlists.
 The player is designed with a user-friendly interface and includes animations to enhance the user experience.

 ## Features